yellobyte/ESP32-DevBoards-Getting-Started/README.md

 ## :file_folder: Software Examples

-Under [**boards**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/blob/main/boards) you find a (growing) collection of software examples (programs) I used over the last couple of years for playing with & exploring various old/new boards.
+Under [**boards**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/blob/main/boards) you find a (growing) collection of software examples (programs) I used over the last couple of years for playing with & exploring various ESP32 development boards.

 All examples were created and build with **VSCode/PlatformIO**.
 Each example has it's own project directory (one that contains a platformio.ini file).
 Make sure you have the latest **Arduino ESP32 development package** installed (V5.2.0 at the time of this writing).